elidoran/node-buffed/README.md

 // combine 3a and 3b:
 var sink = require('buffed')()

-// 3c. use event to get full string from sink sink.on('finish', function() {
+// 3c. use event to get full buffer from sink sink.on('finish', function() {
   console.log('collected buffers:',sink.buffers)
   console.log('as single buffer:', sink.combine())